Understanding Customer Search Intentions in Fashion eCommerce

 This customer knows exactly what she wants, and takes no time to hesitate when typing in her search terms.
 She can identify the exact brand, dress style, and season.
 The customer has a specific idea in mind and expects to see an exact match in the result--and might be short on time.

-Where Fashion Taxonomies Fall Short: Because of the specificity and speed of the search, the customer may misspell the brand name or mistype a model.
+Where Fashion Taxonomy Falls Short: Because of the specificity and speed of the search, the customer may misspell the brand name or mistype a model.
 Unless the retailer’s fashion taxonomy is mapped in a way to recognize misspellings, she may not receive any results in return.
 As a customer on a mission, she’ll likely bounce to a different website to continue the search.

 This customer has a product category she’s interested in (dress pants, for example), and is looking to explore the category of search results.
 She wants to see relevant results (and perhaps product suggestions) that complete the search.